Announcing the ZDHC Gateway - Chemical Module - A New Online Portal to Drive Conformance Towards the ZDHC MRSL

 In 2015, the ZDHC Programme released its Manufacturing Restricted Substances List (MRSL) Version 1.1, listing chemical substances banned from intentional use in facilities that process textile materials and trim parts in apparel and footwear, including leather.

-The Chemical Registry will include a comprehensive list of chemical products and an MRSL conformance assessment for each.
+The Gateway will include a comprehensive list of chemical products and an MRSL conformance assessment for each.
 It will map products against existing chemical accreditation such as GOTS or OEKO-Tex STeP, and provide textile manufacturers with documentation to determine the level that a chemical product conforms with the ZDHC MRSL.

 “We’re excited to be announcing the development of an open, flexible data portal to assist brands, suppliers and chemical companies assess a chemical’s compliance against the MRSL,” says ZDHC Executive Director, Frank Michel.